wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/explore-teams/includes/6-microsoft-365-groups.md

 ## Microsoft 365 Groups privacy
 When creating a Microsoft 365 group, you must decide if you want it to be a private or public group.
 The group privacy also applies to the privacy of the associated team.

-- **Public group.** Any user in your organization can join public groups without the need of an administrator or owner to add or approve them.
+- **Public group**.
+Any user in your organization can join public groups without the need of an administrator or owner to add or approve them.
 Therefore, content in a public group can be seen by anybody in your organization as soon they join the group.

-- **Private group.** Content in a private group can only be seen by the members of the group.
+- **Private group**.
+Content in a private group can only be seen by the members of the group.
 People who want to join a private group must be approved by a group owner.

 ## Group membership and roles